Last Updated on March 19, 2022 by Obaro Alidou K.

 Here is the exact simple process to get one of the best cheap hostings for your blog.
 I make it really easy to follow.

 1. Go to FastComet

 To host your blog, follow this special link to visit FastComet and get a 60% Discount.
 On the landing page, click the “START NOW” yellow button.

-As you are just starting a new fresh blog, you don’t need extra power.
-So, save some money by just choosing the StartSmart plan.
+As you are just starting a fresh new blog, you don’t need extra power.
+So, save some money by just choosing the FastCloud plan.
 It can handle up to 25,000 unique visits/month.
 You can upgrade later as your blog grows.

 Now, enter the domain name you would like for your blog and click on “Use This Domain” green button.